 I want patients to be comfortable with my policies and style of practice before establishing care.
 Please carefully review our office policies below.
 If you have any questions regarding our policies, please do not hesitate to contact us.

-- Appointments must be cancelled or rescheduled at least 24 hours prior to the appointment time.
-If you miss your appointment or do not cancel or reschedule at least 24 hours in advance, you will be charged a $50 missed appointment fee.
+Appointments must be cancelled or rescheduled at least 24 hours prior to the appointment time.
+If you miss your appointment or do not cancel or reschedule at least 24 hours ahead, you will be charged a $50 missed appointment fee.

-- If you have been in a car accident, we will be happy to see you but will not bill your medical insurance for these types of injuries.
+If you have been in a car or motorcycle accident, we will be happy to see you but will not bill your medical insurance for these types of injuries.
 Full payment will be due at the time of your visit.
 We will provide you with an invoice that you may submit to the appropriate third party insurance company (i.e. car insurance) for reimbursement.
-This applies to motorcycle and bicycle accidents as well.

-- We do not see worker's compensation injuries or fill out disability forms.
-FMLA and sick leave forms are filled out as long as the diagnosis is within my scope of practice.
+We do not see worker's compensation injuries or fill out disability forms.
+FMLA and sick leave forms are filled out as long as the diagnosis is within the scope of practice.